 Interested students should submit a completed application form to the D.M.A Director.
-Application forms are available from the Music Faculty Office.
-Each application will be reviewed by the DMA Director and the faculty of the appropriate concentration and voted on by the Music Faculty.
-The DMA Director will then forward the completed application with the Music Faculty recommendation to the appropriate Dean for approval by the Provost and President.
+Application forms are available from the DMA office.
+Each application will be reviewed by the DMA Director and the faculty of the appropriate concentration and voted on by the music faculty.
+The DMA Director will then forward the completed application with the music faculty recommendation to the appropriate Dean for approval by the Provost and President.
 Upon final approval of the application, the DMA Director will assign a faculty mentor for the student.
 Normally this mentor will be the student's guidance committee chair.